 - Bear in mind that ashes scattered in the air will spread and disperse over a wide area.

-- If you have a large family or group who wish to participate, then this option may not be a good fit.
+- If you have a large family or group who wishes to participate, then this option may not be a good fit.
 If you are set on an air-scattering, you could consider an unaccompanied scattering, where the plane has a video camera attached to record the event.

 Laws about scattering cremated remains